-In the fiscal year ("FY") ending June 30, 2015, there were 79 reported 11(a) settlements.
-A decrease of 15 from the 94 reported in FY 2014, and close to the 75 approved in the fiscal year ending June 30, 2013.
-Though there has been some fluctuation, the total volume of these settlements has been between 75 and 99 for the last six fiscal years.
-The overall aggregate dollar volume of these settlements has been remarkably similar over the last three fiscal years.
+In the fiscal year ("FY") ending June 30, 2017, there were 87 reported 11(a) settlements, a small increase from the 76 reported in FY 2016.
+Though there has been some fluctuation, the total volume of these settlements has been between 75 and 99 for the last seven fiscal years.
+The overall aggregate dollar volume of these settlements had been remarkably similar for three fiscal years until the marked decrease in 2015-16 followed by the marked increase in 2016-17.

-The settlements in fiscal year 2014-15 were classified by the basis given for denying compensability of the claim.
-As shown in the chart (right), the largest categories of denial were "Causal Connection Lacking," which accounted for approximately 25% and "No Injury Occurred" which accounted for approximately 14% of the settled cases.
-These two categories accounted for approximately 40% of the 11(a) settlements in 2015.
-The largest categories of denial in 2014 were "Causal Connection Lacking," which accounted for approximately 28% and "Not in Course and Scope of Employment" which accounted for approximately 22% of the settled cases.
-These two categories accounted approximately 50% of the 11(a) settlements in 2014.
+The settlements in fiscal year 2016-17 were classified by the basis given for denying compensability of the claim.
+As shown in the chart (below), the largest categories of denial were "Causal Connection Lacking," which accounted for approximately 34%, "Not in the Course and Scope" at 16% and "No Injury Occurred" which accounted for approximately 14% of the 11(a) settled cases.
+These three categories accounted for approximately 64% of the 11(a) settlements in 2016-17.
+This is reasonably consistent with the results in the last three fiscal years.